 Required Items: ✓ 1 Cover Sheet 2 Title II Grant Program Proposal Checklist • Signed in blue ink by the authorized signatory (original signature) 3 Applicant Information Form • Signed in blue ink by the authorized signatory (original signature) 4 Proposal Abstract 1 page only must be submitted in Arial 12-point font with one-inch margins on all four sides and must be 1.5-line spaced.
 5 Proposal Narrative The Proposal Narrative section must be submitted in Arial 12-point font with one-inch margins on all four sides.
 The narrative must be 1.5-line spaced and cannot exceed 15 numbered pages in length.
 6 2019 Title II RFP Budget Attachment Use attachment provided.
 Do not alter the Budget Attachment.
 7 Project Work Plan • Use attachment provided.
-Do not alter the Project Work Plan Required Attachment for All Applicants: 8 Certification of Compliance with BSCC Policies on Debarment, Fraud, Theft and Embezzlement (Appendix L) • Signed in blue ink by the authorized signatory (original signature) Required Attachment for Indian Tribes Only: 9 If Applicable, Indian Tribe Assurance of Law Enforcement Functions (Appendix B) • Signed in blue ink by the authorized signatory (original signature) Required Attachment for All Non-Governmental Organization Applicants: 10 Criteria for Non-Governmental Organizations Receiving Title II Grant Program Funds (Appendix C) • Signed in blue ink by the authorized signatory (original signature) Optional with Proposal Package; Required prior to Grant Award Agreement 11 Governing Board or Tribal Council Resolution (Appendix J) Note: The Governing Board Resolution is due prior to Grant Award Agreement, not required at time of proposal submission.
+Do not alter the Project Work Plan Required Attachment for All Applicants: 8 Certification of Compliance with BSCC Policies on Debarment, Fraud, Theft and Embezzlement (Appendix L) • Signed in blue ink by the authorized signatory (original signature) Required Attachment for All Non-Governmental Organization Applicants: 10 Criteria for Non-Governmental Organizations Receiving Title II Grant Program Funds (Appendix C) • Signed in blue ink by the authorized signatory (original signature) Optional with Proposal Package; Required prior to Grant Award Agreement 11 Governing Board or Tribal Council Resolution (Appendix J) • Note: The Governing Board Resolution is due prior to Grant Award Agreement, not required at time of proposal submission.